This page will give you an introduction to React Compiler and how to try it out successfully.

 Something is not working after compilation

 If you have eslint-plugin-react-compiler installed, the compiler will display any violations of the rules of React in your editor.
 When it does this, it means that the compiler has skipped over optimizing that component or hook.
 This is perfectly okay, and the compiler can recover and continue optimizing other components in your codebase.
-You don’t have to fix all eslint violations straight away.
+You don’t have to fix all ESLint violations straight away.
 You can address them at your own pace to increase the amount of components and hooks being optimized.

 Due to the flexible and dynamic nature of JavaScript however, it’s not possible to comprehensively detect all cases.
 Bugs and undefined behavior such as infinite loops may occur in those cases.

-If your app doesn’t work properly after compilation and you aren’t seeing any eslint errors, the compiler may be incorrectly compiling your code.
+If your app doesn’t work properly after compilation and you aren’t seeing any ESLint errors, the compiler may be incorrectly compiling your code.
 To confirm this, try to make the issue go away by aggressively opting out any component or hook you think might be related via the "use no memo" directive.

 function SuspiciousComponent() {